Treats infections. This medicine is an antibiotic.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not refrigerate or freeze the oral liquid.

-- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine after you have finished your treatment.
-You will also need to throw away old medicine after the expiration date has passed.
+- Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.
 Discard any of the unused oral liquid after 14 days.

 - Keep all medicine away from children and never share your medicine with anyone.